mouhebmanai/SatSolver/README.md

-This project is a collection of various algorithms implemented in Java   <span style="color: grey;">(another version in c may follow) </span>
+This project is a collection of various algorithms implemented in Java
 to solve the Boolean Satisfiability Problem (SAT).
 It includes classic deterministic algorithms and stochastic local search methods.
+These algorithm are also split in two types; local search algorithms and Davis Putnam algorithms.
 The program is designed to parse boolean formulas in the DIMACS CNF format and determine if they are satisfiable.
 Instances are taken from https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html.